A semi-discrete large-time behavior preserving scheme for the augmented Burgers equation: Introduction and main results

 In the cases when $\nu$, $c$ and $\theta$ are no longer equal to one, the asymptotic profile does not depend on $\theta$.
 Moreover, the coefficient in front of the viscosity term in the equation satisfied by the profile is $\nu+c$:

+As a matter of fact, our results are also valid for the case $\nu>0$ and $c=0$, which corresponds to the classical viscous Burgers equation.
+At the continuous level, this has been long known (see, for instance, \cite{Escobedo:1991} and the references therein).
+But, to the best of our knowledge, the results for the semi-discrete framework included in our work are new too.
+On the contrary, the case $\nu=0$ and $c>0$ would require additional results that are beyond the scope of this paper.

-This will be particularly important at the numerical level.
+Note also that the general case mentioned above will be particularly important at the numerical level.
 On the one hand, when choosing the numerical flux to discretize the nonlinearity, we need to handle thoroughly the numerical viscosity that is introduced.
-In \cite{Pozo:2013}, it is shown that in the hyperbolic case, the N-wave asymptotic profile could be destroyed if the numerical flux is not chosen carefully.
+In \cite{Pozo:2015}, it is shown that in the hyperbolic case, the N-wave asymptotic profile could be destroyed if the numerical flux is not chosen carefully.
 In our case, if $\nu$ and $c$ are much smaller than $\dx^2/(2\dt)$ ($\dx$ being the mesh-size and $\dt$, the time-step), the Lax-Friedrichs scheme would make the diffusion start dominating much earlier due to the numerical viscosity.
 On the other hand, we need to treat the truncation of the integral term in such a manner that we do not introduce undesired pathologies in the large-time behavior of the numerical solutions.
-We do this by means of two corrector factors for the terms $u$ and $u_x$ in \eqref{eq:model}.
+We do this by means of two correcting factors for the terms $u$ and $u_x$ in \eqref{eq:model}.

 Let us denote by $\ud$ an approximation to the solution $u$ of \eqref{eq:model}.
 We define this piecewise constant in space function as follows:

 where $x_{j+1/2}=(j+\frac12)\dx$, for all $j\in\Z$, and $\dx>0$ is a given mesh-size.
 We will also denote by $x_{j}=j\dx$ the intermediate points of the spatial cells.
 For each $j\in\Z$ we need to compute a function $u_j(t)$ that approximates the value of the solution in the cell.
 Taking into account the issues enumerated above, we choose the following discretization of \eqref{eq:model}: the Engquist-Osher scheme for the flux, centered finite differences for the laplacian and the composite rectangle rule for the integral: